EU nations have received 18.5 million COVID-19 vaccines

 So far, only three vaccines — Pfizer-BioNTech, Moderna and Astra-Zeneca — have been approved for use in the bloc.

-More than 465 million EU residents have died of the virus, according to a tally by Johns Hopkins University that experts agree has almost certainly been an undercount.
+More than 465,000 EU residents have died of the virus, according to a tally by Johns Hopkins University that experts agree has almost certainly been an undercount.

 Officials in Brussels quarreled with AstraZeneca last week after the pharmaceutical company said it would deliver smaller-than-expected supplies to EU member nations.
 The EU ordered up to 400 million doses of the AstraZeneca vaccine but the Anglo-Swedish pharmaceutical company said last month it would only supply 31 million doses during the first quarter of the year due to production issues.